Meet our consultants

 Steven Hazlett MSc.
 PT, BSc.
 Kin

-Sports and physical activity have always been a passion of Steven’s, having participated in competitive soccer, baseball, and hockey growing up and currently focusing on snowboarding, golfing, playing shinny and training for spartan races in his free time now.
+Sports and physical activity have always been a passion of Steven’s, having participated in competitive soccer, baseball, and hockey growing up and currently focusing on snowboarding, golfing, playing shinny and going to the gym.
 Hockey has always been Steven’s number one passion though, playing for 18 years, up to Junior B. Steven has also been a trainer for numerous Midget AA teams over the last few years, ensuring they are able to compete injury and pain free.
 Through his love for sport and physical activity, pursuing Physical Therapy was a natural fit for Steven.

 Steven’s treatments focus on manual therapy, functional dry needling and exercises to correct imbalances that may exist.
-Most importantly though, Steven strives to foster strong relationships with his patients, learning about drives them, so that they can return to what they love most, whether it be gardening, playing sports or returning to their daily activities at max function
+Most importantly though, Steven strives to foster strong relationships with his patients, learning about drives them, so that they can return to what they love most, whether it be gardening, playing sports or returning to their daily activities at maximum function.

 Kimberly Nguyen MSc.
 PT, BSc.
 Nat Sci